osivff/quote-generator/README.md

 # 📜 Quote Generator

-A simple, clean, and responsive quote generator built with HTML, CSS, and JavaScript.
+A simple and clean quote generator built with HTML, CSS, and JavaScript.
 This web app displays random inspirational quotes with the click of a button.
-It also includes a convenient "Tweet" feature so users can share quotes directly on Twitter.

 🔗 **Live Demo:** [https://osivff.github.io/quote-generator/](https://osivff.github.io/quote-generator/)